AFC Asian Cup 2019: India's 28-man initial squad | Goal.com

 A 34-man probables list was drawn up last week with the national camp commencing in New Delhi on 17 December.
 Constantine has left out six players as 28 of them will travel to the UAE on December 20 for the tournament which will kick-start on January 5, 2019.

 The Blue Tigers are scheduled to play two friendlies in the build up to the continent's showpiece event.
-A date with Oman on 27 December precedes a game with tournament dark horses Syria on New Year's Eve.
+A date with Oman on 27 December would have preceded a game with tournament dark horses Syria on New Year's Eve.
+However, Syria will now instead play Yemen and India will entertain a local club side.
 The squad will be trimmed further and a final 23-man list is expected to be announced later.

 Fullbacks Jerry Lalrinzuala and Nishu Kumar were ruled out with injury while uncapped players Komal Thatal and Sahal Abdul Samad have been sent back.
 Bikash Jairu and Nikhil Poojary too miss out on a ticket to the UAE, from the 34-man list.